 The 17 ounce bottle holds enough water for me, but other sizes are available for certain colors in you want something bigger or smaller.
 Their 25 ounce can hold a whole bottle of wine!
 They also offer travelers and tumblers.

 Wasn’t a factor for me initially, but it was for my mom.
-We noticed that my Azurite bottle (from the Stone collection) had a rougher exterior than my Turquoise (from the Satin collection) had a smooth surface.
+We noticed that my Azurite bottle (from the Stone collection) has a rougher exterior than my Turquoise (from the Satin collection), which has a smooth surface.
 My mom didn’t want the outside of the bottle getting too cold to touch during the winter.
 Unfortunately, the descriptions don’t tell you much about how the bottles feel, so we took a guess and got her the Onyx Traveler.
+Luckily, we guessed right!

 It better be for how much the bottle costs. *Grumble* There are other shipping options that you can pay for, but my order arrived three days earlier than expected.
 Good thing I’m cheap.